sql-sith/cdc-2024-competition/resources/GREEN_DOCS.md

 ![First image goes here.](img/putty_doc_1.png)

 When the window appears, type in the hostname of the computer you wish to connect to.

+> In this case, please instead enter the text `lc.team5.iowacdc.com` just as shown.

 ![](img/putty_doc_2.png)